deeplearningnrs/D2NN/README.md

 # D2NN
-We collected the news data using New York Times [API] (https://developer.nytimes.com/) by retrieving the URL of the articles.
-We used a Python tool [2] that serves as API Wrapper for New York Times to retrieve the comments and other interactions on the news articles.
+We collected the news data using New York Times [API](https://developer.nytimes.com/) by retrieving the URL of the articles.
+We used a Python tool [1] that serves as API Wrapper for New York Times to retrieve the comments and other interactions on the news articles.
 Those interactions were retrieved with respect to the timeline of retrieved news data.

-[2] Python tools for getting data from the New York Times Article API.
+[1] Python tools for getting data from the New York Times Article API.
 Retrieves JSON from the API, stores it, parses it into a TSV file.
     New York Times Article API Docs: http://developer.nytimes.com/docs/read/article_search_api_v2 Requesting an API Key for the Times API: http://developer.nytimes.com/docs/reference/keys

-# Acknowledgements
+## Acknowledgements
 The data was collected with the help of New York Times API to retrieve URL of the articles.
 The URL used to retrieve comments from a given article in the code in the [package](https://github.com/AashitaK/nyt-comments).

-# Baseline:
+## Baseline:
 Our baselines are given as:

 [1] [DKN](https://github.com/hwwang55/DKN)